Fleet Air Arm: Commando Wildcat AH1

 The AW159 Wildcat: the BRH (Battlefield Reconnaissance Helicopter) replaces the Westland Lynx as the Battlefield Reconnaissance Helicopter of the FAA.
-Along with the Commando Merlin, these squadrons operate under Commando Helicopter Force, which provides airborne support to 3 Commando Brigade of the Royal Marines.
+Along with the Commando Merlin, these squadrons operate under Commando Helicopter Force, which provides airborne support to UK Commando Force of the Royal Marines.

 Wildcat HMA2

 The Wildcat HMA2 became the standard small ship borne helicopter in the FAA, with 28 Wildcats replacing the Lynx HMA8 in 2017.
-28 AW159 Wildcat HMA2 helicopters perform a range of roles including anti-surface and anti-submarine warfare and airborne surveillance.
+Twenty-eight AW159 Wildcat HMA2 helicopters perform a range of roles including anti-surface and anti-submarine warfare and airborne surveillance.

 Merlin HM2

 The Merlin HM2 ("Grey Merlin") is the FAA's primary anti-submarine warfare (ASW) helicopter, having replaced the Sea King HAS6 in the role.
 It is presently deployed with various ships of the Royal Navy.

-Merlin HM2 is set to operate Crowsnest replace the recently retired ASaC7 variant of the Sea King, which operated in the AEW role.
+Merlin HM2 also incorporates an airborne early warning and surveillance (AEW) variant, known as Crowsnest, which replaced the ASaC7 variant of the Sea King.
 The first Merlin HM2 test flight with Crowsnest was completed in April 2019.
-Initial operating capability of the system was significantly delayed.
-While Crowsnest was deployed with the U.K. carrier strike group in 2021, it experienced operating challenges and revised plans will now see Crowsnest achieve initial operating capability in the second quarter of 2023 and full operating capability in 2024/25.
+However, initial operating capability of the system was significantly delayed.
+While Crowsnest was deployed with the U.K. carrier strike group in 2021, it experienced operating challenges and finally achieved initial operating capability in July 2023.
+Full operating capability was achieved in 2025.
 While all Merlins in the Royal Navy will be equipped to operate Crowsnest, only ten kits for the system are being acquired.
 It has been reported that initially five Merlins will be equipped with Crowsnest, three of these being normally assigned to the "high readiness" aircraft carrier.
+Challenges involved in the Crowsnest program have led the Royal Navy to seek a replacement for its helicopter-based AEW platform with a new fixed-wing UAV, under Project Vixen, by 2030.

+In 2025, nine Merlin HM2s from 820 Squadron were specifically assigned to embark on HMS Prince of Wales as part of the Royal Navy's carrier strike group deployment to the Indo-Pacific region.
+Six of the Merlins deployed in the ASW role and three in the AEW role.

 Unmanned

-The Royal Navy operates the AeroVironment Puma AE as of 2020.